 - Wikilink to other articles generously.

 - Be bold.
 As long as the content is accurate, don't be afraid of poor English or not understanding all the markup conventions - someone else will usually come along to correct these.

 - Use title case for page titles (capitalizing each significant word, such as

 Server System Variables, not

 Server system variables).
-An exception are words such as
+Do not capitalize short function words such as

 Style notes, not

 - All articles should have an excerpt, ideally one that slightly expands on the article title.
-The excerpt is what appears beneath the article title when when listed in a category.
+The excerpt is what appears beneath the article title when when listed on a category page.

 - See Editing Help for help with formatting.

 The MariaDB issue tracker can be used to report and track tasks and mistakes in the Knowledge Base.
 If you find something that needs improvement, just edit the page.
 If you're unsure, discuss your idea on the maria-docs mailing list.